Leylah Fernandez

 Leylah Annie Fernandez (born 6 September 2002) is a Canadian professional tennis player.
-She has a career-high ranking of No. 13 by the Women's Tennis Association (WTA), achieved on 8 August 2022.
-Fernandez won her first WTA Tour title at the 2021 Monterrey Open.
-As a 19-year-old, she finished runner-up at the 2021 US Open to fellow teenager Emma Raducanu, defeating three top-5 players en route to the final (including defending champion Naomi Osaka).
+She has been ranked as high as No. 13 by the WTA on 8 August 2022.
+Her best doubles ranking is world No. 17, achieved on 23 October 2023.
+Fernandez won her first WTA Tour title at the 2021 Monterrey Open, and has won five WTA singles titles overall.
+As a 19-year-old, she finished runner-up at the 2021 US Open to fellow teenager Emma Raducanu, defeating three top-5 players en route to the final, including defending champion Naomi Osaka.

+Fernandez played a pivotal role in Canada's first-ever Billie Jean King Cup win in 2023, defeating Jasmine Paolini in the final.

 Early life

 Fernandez was born in Montreal, Quebec.
-Her father Jorge is from Ecuador and is a former soccer player.
+She attended École secondaire Antoine-de-Saint-Exupéry.
+Her father Jorge is from Ecuador.
 Her mother Irene (née Exevea) is a Filipino Canadian.
-Her younger sister Bianca Jolie is also a tennis player.
+Her younger sister Bianca is also a tennis player.

-Junior career
+Career

+Juniors

-On 25 January 2019, as a 16-year old, Fernandez entered the Australian Open girls' singles final, where she lost to the top-seeded Clara Tauson.
-On 8 June 2019, Fernandez defeated Emma Navarro in the French Open final to become the first Canadian female winner of a junior Grand Slam title since Eugenie Bouchard at the 2012 Wimbledon Championships.
+On 25 January 2019, as a 16-year-old, Fernandez reached the Australian Open girls' singles final, where she lost to the top-seeded Clara Tauson.
+On 8 June 2019, Fernandez defeated Emma Navarro in the French Open final to become the first Canadian female winner of a junior Grand Slam title since Eugenie Bouchard at the 2012 Wimbledon Championships, a victory that earned her the world No. 1 junior ranking.

-Professional career

 2019: Professional debut

 On 21 July 2019, Fernandez won her first professional singles tennis title when she rallied to beat fellow Canadian Carson Branstine in the final of the Gatineau Challenger.
 Fernandez also won her first professional doubles title on the same date when she teamed with Rebecca Marino of Vancouver.
 The pair defeated the second-seeded team of Marcela Zacarías of Mexico and Hsu Chieh-yu of Taiwan.
 The following week, she made her second consecutive ITF final in Granby, losing to Lizette Cabrera of Australia.

-2020: Grand Slam debut, first final on WTA Tour, French Open 3rd round
+2020: Major debut, first WTA Tour final

-Fernandez made her Grand Slam debut at the Australian Open.
+Fernandez made her major debut at the Australian Open.
 After qualifying, she lost in the first round to Lauren Davis.

-She achieved the biggest win of her career the following week in the Billie Jean King Cup qualifying round against world No. 5, Belinda Bencic.
+She achieved the biggest win of her career the following week in the 2020 Billie Jean King Cup qualifying round against world No. 5, Belinda Bencic.

-In late February at the Mexican Open, she qualified and reached her first WTA tournament final, where, after winning 12 sets in a row, she was defeated by world No. 69, Heather Watson.
-A week later, she upset Grand Slam champion Sloane Stephens to reach the quarterfinals of the Monterrey Open, losing to the eventual champion, Elina Svitolina.
+In late February, at the Mexican Open, she qualified and reached her first WTA Tour final, losing to world No. 69 Heather Watson.
+A week later, she defeated fifth seed Sloane Stephens to reach the quarterfinals of the Monterrey Open, losing to top seed and eventual champion, Elina Svitolina.

-In October at the French Open, Fernandez reached the third round, first by upsetting 31st seed Magda Linette in the opening round, and then defeating Polona Hercog before losing to Petra Kvitová, in straight sets.
+In October at the French Open, Fernandez reached the third round, first by upsetting 31st seed Magda Linette in the opening round, and then defeating Polona Hercog, before losing to seventh seed Petra Kvitová, in straight sets.